Updated: Jul 24

 5. Cross-stitches are worked in 2 or 3 threads of 6.
 The contour, if it is specified on the scheme, using the”needle backwards” technique (Fig.6).

-(Aida 16 and 18 are embroidered in 2 of 6 threads, and Aida 14 is embroidered in 3 of 6 threads).
+(Aida 16 and 18 are embroidered with 2 strands out of 6 strands, and Aida 14 is embroidered with 3 strands out of 6 strands).
 Canvas type is marked on the cover.

 6. If the project presupposes half-cross stitches, use basic stitches only.
 (Fig.3 А).